stargate/dynamoDB-adapter/README.md

 ## User guide

 The following steps assumes you are running everything locally.
+See [cassandra-dynamoDB-adapter-example](https://github.com/li-boxuan/cassandra-dynamoDB-adapter-example) for an example project and a demo video.

 ### Step 1: Launch Cassandra + Stargate coordinator + DynamoDB adapter